bane9/rv64gc-emu/README.md

 - PLIC
 - CLINT
 - bios (firmware), kernel and dtb loading
-- Passes all [RISCV imafdcsu compliance tests](https://github.com/riscv-software-src/riscv-tests) (at least on M2, on x86_64 they are failing)
+- Passes all [RISCV imafdcsu isa tests](https://github.com/riscv-software-src/riscv-tests) (at least on M2, on x86_64 they are failing)

 ## Bulding